MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineAudioFile.md

 ```

 ### -Identity
 The Id of the specific audio file that you would like to see information about.
-If you are only specifying -Identity the -ApplicationId it is assumed to be TenantGlobal.
+If you are only specifying -Identity, the -ApplicationId it is assumed to be TenantGlobal.

 If you need to see information of a specific audio file with ApplicationId of OrgAutoAttendant or HuntGroup you need to specify -ApplicationId with the corresponding value and -Identity with the Id of the audio file.

 ```yaml